-The purpose of this contract is to establish an employee/employer relationship with the contractor to perform services overseas on a temporary, on-call basis as part of the Bureau for Democracy, Conflict, and Humanitarian Assistance (DCHA) / Office of Civilian Response (OCR) "Firehouse."
+The purpose of this contract is to establish an employee/employer relationship with the contractor to perform services overseas on a temporary, on-call basis as part of the Bureau for Democracy, Conflict, and Humanitarian Assistance (DCHA) / Office of Crisis Surge Support Staff (CS3), formerly the Office of Civilian Response (OCR), "Firehouse."
 The Personal Services Contractor(s) hired under this contract will provide up to a maximum of 250 workdays of services on an annual basis.

-The specific projects, as well as dates, number of days and locations to be worked will be determined by mutual agreement between the contractor and his/her OCR supervisor according to requests made to OCR by USAID overseas missions.
-Overseas deployments can be for any period of time from 2 months to almost a full year.
-This is an intermittent USPSC solicitation.
-There is no obligation by OCR to provide assignments for a minimum number of days, and the contractor will be free to provide "blackout" dates during which he/she will not be available to accept assignments.
+The specific projects, as well as dates, number of days and locations to be worked will be determined by mutual agreement between the contractor and his/her CS3 supervisor according to requests made to CS3 by USAID overseas missions.
+This is an intermittent USPSC.
+There is no obligation by CS3 to provide assignments for a minimum number of days, and the contractor will be free to provide "blackout" dates during which he/she will not be available to accept assignments.

-Upon identification of a temporary need within this scope of work, OCR will contact the contractor and provide the following information:
+Upon identification of a temporary need within the scope of work, CS3 will contact the contractor and provide the following information:

-- 1. Date contractor is needed to report to OCR or assignment in the field
+- 1. Date contractor is needed to report to CS3 or assignment in the field

 - 2. Duration of Assignment

 - 3. Place of Performance

-The contractor will notify OCR whether he/she is available for the assignment within two business days.
+The contractor will notify CS3 whether he/she is available for the assignment within two business days.
 At the time the contractor accepts the assignment, he/she is expected to commit for the duration of the assignment.
 While the contractor will be required to commit to a certain time period, it is understood that the exigencies of a crisis may require the assignment to be curtailed or extended (not to exceed 250 days per year).
-The contractor shall notify OCR at the time of commitment if his or her existing schedule would preclude an extension.
-Notification of schedule conflicts shall not necessarily disqualify the contractor from the assignment, but will simply assist OCR in assessing the response to a request.
-Subsequently, if unforeseen circumstances arise, and the contractor needs to curtail the assignment and leave post, the contractor must receive approval from OCR and the Mission prior to departure.
+The contractor shall notify CS3 at the time of commitment if his or her existing schedule would preclude an extension.
+Notification of schedule conflicts shall not necessarily disqualify the contractor from the assignment, but will simply assist CS3 in recruiting a replacement.
+Subsequently, if unforeseen circumstances arise, and the contractor needs to curtail the assignment and leave post, the contractor must receive approval from CS3 and the Mission prior to departure.

-As services provided by the contractor are on a temporary, on-call basis, health and life insurance reimbursements will be provided on a prorated basis based on the number of days during which the contractor is in employed status.
+As services provided by the contractor are on a temporary, on-call basis, health and life insurance reimbursements will be provided on a prorated basis based on the number of days during which the contractor actually provides services.